k0pernicus/website/content/posts/burned_out.md

 I don't remember the days I was happy to open the lide of my computer and doing open-source for "nothing" (except spending my time)...
 Actually, I remember some of those now, creating stuff for the [redox-OS project](https://www.redox-os.org/), and it was a long time ago.
 But looking at it now, I don't understand why I spent so much time on this.

-I am burned-out, and we are only in February 2022...
+I am burned out, and we are only in February 2022...
 Oh god.